oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/cloud-native-labs/Horizontal-scaling/Horizontal-scaling.md

 replicaset.apps/zipkin-88c48d8b9          1         1         1       152m
 ```

 You can see that there is a replica set for each deployment.
-They are actually implicitly defined in the deployment yaml files, though they don't have an explicit section the `replicas : 1` line tells the Kubernetes deployment to automatically create a replica set for us with one of the pods (as the pod is described later in the file.)
+They are actually implicitly defined in the deployment yaml files, though they don't have an explicit section the `replicas : 1` line tells the Kubernetes deployment to automatically create a replica set for us with one of the pods (as the pod is described later in the file).
 If we hadn't specified the `replicas : 1` line it defaults to a single pod.
 Kubernetes will create a replica set automatically for us with a single pod for each deployment, and as we've seen in the health, liveness and readiness labs if there is a problem it will automatically restart the services so that there is one service available.

 <details><summary><b>Deployments vs replica sets</b></summary>